-The series begins when the heroic alien Urutoraman pursues an alien menace to Earth.
-In the pursuit, he collides with Hiyata, an officer of the Science Patrol who is investigating the chase.
+The series begins when the alien Ultraman pursues an alien monster to Earth.
+In the pursuit, he crashes with Hayata, an officer of the Science Patrol who is investigating the chase.
 To make amends for the accident, the alien gives his life force to the human along with his regular form and powers should he ever need it.
-Thus Hiyata is returned to Earth alive and merged with the alien.
 This linking proves to be a most fortuitous event as the monster being pursued is but the first of a wave of destructive monsters and aliens that attack the planet.
-Hiyata investigates sightings of these beasts as part of the Patrol who fights these threats with the advanced weapons at their disposal.
+Hayata investigates sightings of these beasts as part of the Patrol who fights these threats with the advanced weapons at their disposal.
 However, the monsters often prove too strong for the Earth forces to stop.
-When that happens, Hiyata uses a beta capsule given to him by the alien.
-When he activates it, he transforms into the giant superhero, Urutoraman, who has the power necessary to protect Earth.Written by
+When that happens, Hiyata uses the beta capsule given to him by the alien.
+When he activates it, he transforms to the giant superhero, Ultraman, who wields the power necessary to protect Earth.Written by

 Kenneth Chisholm <firstname.lastname@example.org>

-As is the case with his previous series, Urutora Q, series creator Eiji Tsuburaya uses and redecorates famous Toho monsters for the show.
-Baragon (from Frankenstein Conquers the World), who was also used in aforementioned series (as the monster Pagos), was used as monsters Neronga in Episode 3 ("Sally Forth, Science Patrol!") and Gabora in Episode 9 ("Operation Lightining Speed").
+As is the case with his previous series, Urutora Q (1965), series creator Eiji Tsuburaya uses and redecorates famous Toho monsters for the show.
+Baragon (from Frankenstein Conquers the World (1965)), who was also used in aforementioned series (as the monster Pagos), was used as monsters Neronga in Episode 3 ("Sally Forth, Science Patrol!") and Gabora in Episode 9 ("Operation Lightining Speed").
 And the King of the Monsters himself, Godzilla (who was also used as the monster Gomess in the first episode of Q), was used as the frillnecked lizard monster Jirass in Episode 10 ("The Mysterious Dinosaur Base").
 Using the body of the "Mosu-Goji" suit and the head of the "Daisensô-Goji" suit, Godzilla/Jirass was fitted with a frill collar around his neck, as well as a minor paint job.
 This was because the script called for a lizard monster, so Eiji said, "Okay, then, let's use a Godzilla suit!"
 See more »

 5 of 7 people found this review helpful.